adamcharnock/lightbus/docs/tutorial/installation.md

 2. Lightbus installed
 3. Redis installed and running

-You check check everything is setup correctly by starting up lightbus.
+You can check everything is setup correctly by starting up lightbus.
 First create a file name `bus.py` which contains:

 ```python